-- Companies working for the credit bureaus obtain the information from the courts. - Typically, only Housing Court judgments (not merely cases filed) appear on credit reports (although Trans Union is known to record filings in collection suits).
+- Companies working for the credit bureaus get the information from the courts. - Typically, only Housing Court judgments (not merely cases filed) appear on credit reports (although TransUnion is known to record filings in collection suits).

 How Eviction Court Cases Appear on Tenant Screening Reports